A Proposal To Contain Health Care Costs

 HITTING THE SWEET SPOT

 This is the new mantra doctors and patients alike must begin chanting together.
 Finding the “sweet spot” takes experience, knowledge, and judgment.
+And time.
+That’s why the new model of direct primary care represents one of the best solutions to reducing unnecessary over-utilization of healthcare resources.
 That no two doctors may agree on just what the “sweet spot” is for any given patient’s circumstances doesn’t mean they won’t agree on where the “sweet realm” is.
 Few doctors (I hope) would order a neck CT or chemotherapy for a routine sore throat (as a particularly nervous patient once demanded of me).
 But whether or not to order a CT for back pain or an MRI for headaches—well, there you find a big variation.

 Studies help us with some of these questions.
 There are stereotypical characteristics of headaches that enable us to label them with a high degree of certainty as benign and not in need of further testing.
 The problem, however, comes in with the phrase “high degree of certainty.”
 As an individual patient, you want all the certainty you can get.
 Because of the moral hazard that currently exists in most health care transactions (that is, because patients pay insurance premiums that cover most if not all of the cost of expensive tests and don’t as a group believe in the very real dangers of many of them, they perceive no reason not to want them ordered), individual patients typically demand more testing to establish more certainty.
 They don’t have a doctor’s training to know when such testing will add little certainty to a diagnosis, tend not to believe it when it’s explained to them, and as they’re the ones with the most to lose if the diagnosis is wrong, often feel quite attached to getting the test(s) they want.

 And mostly doctors order them.
-Medicine is not, by itself, a science.
+Medicine is not just science.
 Rather, it’s the art of applying science to patient problems.
 There are many, many scenarios in which studies don’t exist to guide us or which provide guidance for a population of patients too dissimilar to the ones in front of us.
 For that reason, there will always be uncertainty in how to proceed and more than one way to approach almost every problem.
 Which means doubt will always remain a part of most diagnoses and treatments.

-It’s that doubt that lies at the core of overutilization of health care resources (please see the section titled “Overutilization of health care resources by both patients and health care providers themselves” in my earlier post, A Prescription For The Health Care Crisis, for my brief discussion of how this doubt plays out for patients and doctors).
+It’s that doubt that lies at the core of over-utilization of health care resources.
 What’s needed then is a set of incentives to motivate patients and providers to manage their anxiety about this doubt in a more cost-effective way—not just because it will save money but because some evidence exists that it will improve outcomes.

 ON THE PATIENT SIDE